TheWorldAvatar/exposure-calculation-agent/README.md

 # Exposure calculation agent

-Calculates exposure of specified subjects to features in the environment
+Calculates exposure of specified subjects to features in the environment.

-Assumptions:

-1) Point time series table as SRID assigned
-2) Exposure datasets are uploaded using default GDAL settings with the stack data uploader.

 ## Environment variables